-Qmerit simplifies the EV charger installation experience from start to finish.
-That means making sure you have all the information you need before getting your free online estimate for our expert installation services.
+Qmerit simplifies the EV charging installation experience from start to finish.
+That means making sure you have all the information you need before getting your upfront pricing estimate for our expert installation services.

 Level 1 is charging at home with a 120-volt circuit (i.e., using a standard electrical outlet).
 This normally provides 3-5 miles of charging per hour.

 Level 2 is charging with a 240-volt circuit in the home or workplace.
 This requires professional installation of either a NEMA 14-50 outlet or a hardwired charging station, and can usually refill your EV battery overnight.
 Qmerit and our certified installers make your Level 2 installation easy, delivering the highest levels of safety and quality at competitive pricing.

 Level 3 or Direct Current Fast Charging (DCFC) uses a 480-volt DC circuit, and typically provides about an 80% charge in just 30 minutes.
 These charging stations are generally found at commercial sites such as shopping centers or highway rest areas.

 Still not sure what you need?
 Watch our quick 1-minute video on Level 1 and Level 2 chargers.